kassielu/Pewlett-Hackard-Analysis/README.md

 The analysis of Pewlett-Hackard's employee data shows the following:
 - Who will be retiring in the next few years?
 The file [unique titles](Analysis%20Projects%20Folder/Pewlett-Hackard-Analysis%20Folder/Data/unique_titles.csv) shows that Pewlett-Hackard has a total of 90,398 employees ready for retirement in the next couple of years.
 - How many titles will Pewlett-Hackard needs to fill?
 Fortunately, out of 90,398 employees who are ready for retirement there are only 7 unique titles that needs to be filled, these titles are:
-1. Senior Engineer
+1.Senior Engineer
-2. Senior Staff
+2.Senior Staff
-3. Staff
+3.Staff
-4. Engineer
+4.Engineer
-5. Technique Leader
+5.Technique Leader
-6. Assistant Engineer
+6.Assistant Engineer
-7. Manager
+7.Manager
 - How many employees are eligible to participate in a mentorship program?
 The file [Mentorship Eligibility](Analysis%20Projects%20Folder/Pewlett-Hackard-Analysis%20Folder/Data/mentorship_eligibility.csv) shows that 1,549 employees who are eligible to participate in a mentorship program.

 ### Summary